MicrosoftDocs/azure-docs-powershell/azps-10.0.0/Az.Peering/Get-AzPeeringServiceCountry.md

 ```

 ## DESCRIPTION
-Lists all of the available countries for peering service.
+Lists all of the available countries/regions for peering service.

 ## EXAMPLES

-### Example 1: Lists all the peering service countries
+### Example 1: Lists all the peering service countries/regions
 ```powershell
 Get-AzPeeringServiceCountry
 ```